Cross-Dimensional Mathematics: A Foundation For STP/STA: Introduction

-The concept of ``pseudo-metric space" seems can provide a way to address the distance of points with different dimensions.
+It seems that the concept of ``pseudo-metric space" can provide a way to address the distance of points with different dimensions.
 This stimulates us to define a new ``group" which contains multiple identities.
 Instead of ``pseudo-group" such a multi-identity group is called a ``hyper group" later in this paper.
 The reason is that a hyper group contains a set of many (might be countable) groups as its components.

-Motivated by this fact, we may modify the existing algebraic and geometric structures to suit the MVMDs with respect to (briefly, w.r.t.)
-STPs/STAs.
+Motivated by this fact, we may modify the existing algebraic and geometric structures to suit the MVMDs with respect to (briefly, with respect to) STPs/STAs.
 The purpose of this paper is to propose a new mathematical framework, called the CDM, for objects with mixed dimensions.
 We hope that it can provide a solid mathematical foundation for STPs/STAs.
-Meanwhile, it may cause a development of classical fixed dimensional algebra and geometry into a new cross-dimensional algebra and geometry.
+Meanwhile, it may result in the development of a new cross-dimensional algebra and geometry.

 The CDM proposed in this paper consists of three parts: (1) hyper algebra; (2) hyper geometry; (3) hyper Lie algebra and hyper Lie group.
 The hyper algebra contains hyper group, hyper ring, and hyper module; the hyper geometry includes hyper vector space, hyper inner product space, hyper manifold; and the hyper Lie algebra and hyper Lie group start from mixed dimensional Euclidian space, through constructing topological hyper group, and finally lead to hyper linear group and hyper linear algebra.